pnp/PnP/Solutions/Core.TimerJobs.Samples/readme.md

 ## Timer job host implementation ##
 Identical to sample 1.

-# Sample 9: Core.TimerJobs.Samples.SiteCollectionScopedJob #
+# Sample 9: SiteCollectionScopedJob #
 ## Goal ##
 When you've opted to expand sub sites and you use multi-threading the timer framework will have built up a list of site and sub sites which will be evenly split in work batches (one per thread).
 This means that thread A can process the first set of sub sites of site collection 1 and thread B will process the remaining.
 If the timer job logic is dealing with sub site settings only that's fine, but if the timer job logic is also working with the root web (using the `SiteClientContext`) then there might be a potential concurrency issue given that both thread A and B will be updating the same root web.